Dylan-Thomson/LIRI/README.md

 * Plot of the movie.
 * Actors in the movie.

-If no song data is found for the query, it attempts to display a default movie.
+If no movie name is provided it will display the results for "Mr. Nobody".

 ### do-what-it-says
-`node liri.js do-what-it-says`
+`node liri.js do-what-it-says <filename>`

 ![do-what-it-says](assets/images/do-what-it-says.gif)

 Uses Node's [fs](https://nodejs.org/api/fs.html) package to read a file with one command structured like `spotify-this-song,"I Want it That Way"`, then runs the command as if it were passed via the terminal.
+It accepts a filename as a parameter but will default to random.txt if none is provided.

 ## log.txt
 The bonus part of the assignment was to not only log output to the terminal display, but to use [fs](https://nodejs.org/api/fs.html) to append the output to a log file.
 This is accomplished by `logToFile()`,